bstopp/puppet-aem/README.md

 ### Dependencies

-The `aem::dispatcher` class requires the Puppet Apache module; however since the use of this class is optional, this dependency is not delcared explicitly.
+The `aem::dispatcher` class requires the Puppet Apache module; however since the use of this class is optional, this dependency is not declared explicitly.

 ### OS Compatibility

 This module has been tested on:

 - CentOS 7, 7.2
 - Ubuntu 12.04*, 14.04